 Another type of telemetry, known as in-band telemetry, provides real-time information about an individual packet's experience as it traverses the network.
-The information is collected and embedded in the packets by the data plane without involving the control plane.
-The amount of information collected is more limited than a traditional telemetry stream because it must be included within the data packet.
+The information is collected and embedded into the packet headers by the switch data plane without involving the control plane.
+The amount of information collected is more limited than traditional telemetry because it must be included with the contents of the original data packet, which has a finite size.
 However, the information within the packet is directly related to the network state that the packet observed during its existence within the network.
 Each hop along the path can be instructed to insert local data representing the switch hop's state.
 Essential information might contain: